Choosing a counsellor who is right for you can be tricky. I hope I can provide helpful information to support you in making that decision.

 A vital part of counselling is that you feel heard and understood.
 Although counsellor and client are not in the same room, online therapy can be just as effective in achieving this as face-to-face therapy.

-I currently offer one-to-one, online video sessions, via Google Meet or Microsoft Teams.
+I currently offer one-to-one, online video sessions using Google Meet.

 You will need a quiet and private space, where you will not be interrupted or overheard.
-You will also require an internet enabled device with a working microphone and camera, with either Google Meet or Microsoft Teams installed.
+You will also require an internet enabled device with a working microphone and camera, with Google Meet installed.
 You should stabilise your device on a flat surface, rather than holding it, for minimal disruption or distraction.

 There are advantages and disadvantages to online counselling.
 It is worth considering your own situation and what you hope to get out of counselling.
 If you would like a list of the pros and cons, please let me know and I will email this to you.